Dining up north: Brainerd to Nisswa

 The Jacob brothers, Rob and Tony, are part-time Gull residents who have brought big-city styling and professionalism to this

-Remodeled in 2010, the place is spotless and features a dynamite outdoor patio for balmy summer evenings.
+The place is spotless and features a dynamite outdoor patio for balmy summer evenings.
 The menu is diverse-casual, with Asian, Southwestern, Greek, Italian and north-woods (phew!) influences, and the staff is very well-trained.
 We loved the rosemary roast chicken.

 © Grand View Lodge